MeteorBA/mango/README.md

 ...
 ~~~

-In the server, you will have access to the `mango` variable, which equals to the `require('mango')` example in [mango-node npm package](https://github.com/mango/mango-node).
+In the server, you will have access to the `mango` variable, which equals to `require('mango')` in [mango-node npm package](https://github.com/mango/mango-node) examples.

-Example:
+Using the mango-node in the server:
 ~~~
 var mangoAPI = mango({ 'api_key': 'your Mango secret API key'});
 mangoAPI.Charges.create({